philbudne/xxl/doc/vm.md

 	The `SCOPE` stack represents the nested "static" or "lexical" function/block scopes in the source file.
 Invocation of a Closure sets `SCOPE` to the value in effect when/where the function was defined.
 * `FP` -- Frame Pointer.
-Pointer to a cactus stack of tuples with the return stack.
-Each frame includes the current `CB, PC, SCOPE, FP, FILENAME, "LINE:POS"` and a Bool indicating whether the frame should be visible in an backtrace.
+Pointer to a cactus stack of NamedTuple Frame objects with the return stack.
+Each frame includes the current `CB, PC, SCOPE, FP, FILENAME, "LINE:POS"` and a Bool indicating whether the frame should be visible in an backtrace (block closures are not visible).
 * `ARGS` -- a Python list of arguments for the next "call" instruction (*).
 * `TEMP` -- Holds pointer to a List, Dict, or Set object being built by [] or {} syntax sugar (*).